thatboyreegan/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18-letteronly is a script that displays all  lines of the file /etc/ssh/sshd_config starting with a letter.
-19-AZ is a script that replaces all characters A and c from input to Z and e respectively 20-hiago is a script that  removes all letters c and C from input
+19-AZ is a script that replaces all characters A and c from input to Z and e respectively 20-hiago is a script that  removes all letters c and C from input 21-reverse is a script that reverse its input